rileybringhurst/AmwellDemo/Demo1/README.md

 # Javascript Demo 1

-This fetches a text file from the web, then returns the three lowest, unique integers in that file.
+Prompt- Fetch a text file from the web, then return the three lowest, unique integers found in the file